ppremru/LaunchAdoption-AAP/about/aboutDomain.md

 # About Our Domain: Team Mission

-How AAP benefits the project ...

-> Note: This will be defined in the Adoption Kick-off Session.
+> Note: This will be defined in the Adoption CoP Kickoff Session.